 Plus, your resume becomes static and outdated the moment you hand it to someone.
 You can’t update resumes you’ve already given out – you have to make new copies.

-That’s why you need a personal website.
+That’s why you need to create a personal website.

 A website is the complete opposite of a resume.
 Everything bad about resumes can be fixed simply by having a website.
 I’d go as far as to say that not having a website is like shooting yourself in the foot – it’s that useful.